Quantum Computing Market Research: The Future is Quantum

 A good way of finding the research threshold of a country is by analyzing the patents.
 So, let’s hop on to the patent Insights of Quantum Computing technology for more deets.

-However, the race is just beginning.
+The patent race is just beginning.
 In the next two or three years, we could see a drastic change in the numbers.

 Best Markets for Commercialization of Quantum Computing